9 Insider Tips for Travelling to Marbella (Do’s and Dont’s)

 Pack your sun cream

-Many travellers think that they’ll only need it in summer, but the sun rays are pretty strong here all year round.
+Sun cream is essential for your trip to Marbella.
+Many travellers think that they’ll only need it in summer, but the sun’s rays are pretty strong here all year round.

-We have over 320 days of sunshine, so the chances you see the sun are very high.
+We have over 320 days of sunshine, so the chances of you seeing the sun are very high.
 We barely have cloudy or rainy days.

 Even if you don’t plan to sunbathe, you’ll catch some sun from walking.
 It’s always better to be safe than sorry.